Grey Gustafson, Ph.D.

 Dana Tucker, Ph.D.

 Dana gained valuable teaching experience while earning a M.S. in Cellular & Molecular Biology from Missouri State University.
 She earned her PhD in Biochemistry, Cell and Developmental Biology from Emory University where she investigated the pathomechanisms of the desmosomal, autoimmune skin blistering disease Pemphigus vulgaris.
 As an IRACDA postdoctoral fellow in Dr. Brian Ackley's lab in the Dept. of Molecular Biosciences at KU, she is working to further our knowledge of neural development by identifying novel genes involved in axonal outgrowth and synapse formation using C. elegans.
 Furthermore, she is interested in understanding how members of the cadherin superfamily of cell adhesion molecules, the C. elegans flamingo member, FMI-1, and the conserved cadherin protein, CDH-4, contribute to the development of GABAergic motor neurons.
 Moving forward, Dana is excited to utilize her expertise in cell biology and the model system C. elegans to cultivate undergraduate education and research.
+After her IRACDA fellowship, Dana joined the University of Central Missouri in 2017 as an Assistant Professor.

 Nicole Windmon, Ph.D.